SardegnaClimaOnlus/ichnosat/README.md

 <img src="https://raw.githubusercontent.com/SardegnaClimaOnlus/ichnosat/master/auto-docs/source/_static/logo.png" alt="alt text" width="300" height="300">
 <img src="https://raw.githubusercontent.com/SardegnaClimaOnlus/ichnosat/master/auto-docs/source/_static/sardegna-clima-logo.png" alt="alt text" height="300" >

-Ichnosat is an [Open Source](https://opensource.org/)plugin based platform able to download and process EO satellite data.
+Ichnosat is an [Open Source](https://opensource.org/) plugin based platform able to download and process EO satellite data.
 It is written in [Python](https://www.python.org/) and C++, has been designed and developed by [Raffaele Bua](https://buele.github.io) for [Sardegna Clima Onlus NPO](http://www.sardegna-clima.it).
 Downloads and Processes are multithreaded and schedulable.
 The Platform is configurable and the *processor* is extendible via C++ plugins.